szbrooks2017/AirBnB_clone_v2/README.md

     * Review

 ##### Commands
-    * create - Creates an instance based on given class
+    * create - Creates an instance based on supplied class type

     * destroy - Destroys an object based on class and UUID

     * show - Shows an object based on class and UUID

-    * all - Shows all objects the program has access to, or all objects of a given class
+    * all - Shows all objects, or all objects of a given class if specified.

     * update - Updates existing attributes an object based on class name and UUID